 However, while some of us find it relatively easy to abstain from eating cake, for others, this can be more complicated.
 People who have a so-called sweet tooth may find it harder to avoid sugar – but is this a matter of willpower, or could there be a biological explanation for sugar cravings?

 A previous study in rodents has shown that a hormone secreted by the liver, called FGF21, “suppress[es] the intake of sweets.”
-Similarly, another study on primates has suggested that the same hormone can reduce the appetite for sweets.
+Similarly, another

 In this context, new research – recently published in the journal Cell Metabolism – investigates whether FGF21 has the same effect in humans, and if fluctuations in the hormone can explain sugar cravings.